AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 You can assign a fader to control the master intensity of each fixture group.
 To do this you simply save (or move) the group button to a handle with a fader.

-The **Select** button will then select fixtures in the group and holding down the select button gives you softkey options to filter the selection according to a pattern.
+The <strong>Select</strong> button will then select fixtures in the group and holding down the select button gives you softkey options to filter the selection according to a pattern.

 Press <Keys.HardKey>Options</Keys.HardKey> (or <Keys.SoftKey>Options</Keys.SoftKey> softkey) and then the blue select button above the fader to set the fader mode to the following: